-The world's largest supercomputer is coming to Southwest Memphis, TN with massive demands for power & water.
+The world's largest supercomputer is in Southwest Memphis, TN with massive demands for power & water.

 In June 2024, the Memphis Chamber of Commerce held a press conference to announce a new company coming to town: Elon Musk's xAI gigafactory.
-This will supposedly be the world's largest supercomputer aiming to provide the commuting power needed for AI searches on X (formerly Twitter) and other forms of machine learning like self-driving cars.
+This aims to be the world's largest supercomputer to provide the commuting power needed for AI searches on X (formerly Twitter), the chatbot Grok, and other forms of machine learning like self-driving cars.

 xAI has purchased the former Electrolux building on Riverport Road, next door to the City of Memphis TE Maxson Wastewater Treatment Plant (WWTP) and the Tennessee Valley Authority (TVA) Allen Combined Cycle Power Plant.
-The company needs 150MW of energy - enough to power 100,000 homes, while their water demand is expected to be between 1 - 1.5 million gallons per day to cool the supercomputer.
+The company needs 300MW of energy - enough to power 200,000 homes, while their peak water demand is expected to be near 5 million gallons per day to cool the supercomputer.

 Within a day of the announcement, Memphis Light, Gas, & Water (MLGW) released a statement explaining that xAI was interested in using recycled water from the WWTP next door.
 This was the first time MLGW had released a public statement in support of this water reuse facility!